ferdsformanes/monitoring_projects/grafana_infinity_query_local_json.md

-# Querying a Local JSON Endpoint in Grafana Using Infinity Datasource
+# How to Query JSON APIs in Grafana Using the Infinity Datasource (Table Panel)

 This guide explains how to query a local HTTP JSON endpoint (`http://localhost:8000/metrics`) in Grafana using the **Infinity datasource**, which is the recommended approach for table-based JSON data.